astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 ## SQL Check Operators

-The SQL Check Operators are versions of the `SQLOperator` that offer different abstractions over SQL queries to streamline data quality checks.
-One main difference between the SQL Check Operators and the standard [`BaseSQLOperator`](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/sql/index.html#airflow.operators.sql.BaseSQLOperator) is that the SQL Check Operators ultimately respond with a boolean, meaning the task will fail if any of the resulting queries fail.
+The SQL Check operators are versions of the `SQLOperator` that abstract SQL queries to streamline data quality checks.
+One difference between the SQL Check operators and the standard [`BaseSQLOperator`](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/sql/index.html#airflow.operators.sql.BaseSQLOperator) is that the SQL Check operators respond with a boolean, meaning the task will fail if any of the resulting queries fail.
 This is particularly helpful in stopping a data pipeline before bad data makes it to a given destination.
-With Airflow's logging capabilities, the lines of code (and even specific values in lines) which fail the check are highly observable (see the section 'Observability' at the end of the guide).
+With Airflow's logging capabilities, the lines of code and values which fail the check are highly observable.

 The following SQL Check Operators are recommended for implementing data quality checks:

-- **[`SQLColumnCheckOperator`](https://registry.astronomer.io/providers/common-sql/modules/sqlcolumncheckoperator)**: An operator capable of running multiple pre-defined data quality checks on multiple columns within the same task.
+- **[`SQLColumnCheckOperator`](https://registry.astronomer.io/providers/common-sql/modules/sqlcolumncheckoperator)**: Runs multiple pre-defined data quality checks on multiple columns within the same task.
-- **[`SQLTableCheckOperator`](https://registry.astronomer.io/providers/common-sql/modules/sqltablecheckoperator)**: An operator to run multiple checks involving aggregate functions for one or more columns.
+- **[`SQLTableCheckOperator`](https://registry.astronomer.io/providers/common-sql/modules/sqltablecheckoperator)**: Runs multiple checks involving aggregate functions for one or more columns.
-- **[`SQLCheckOperator`](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/sql/index.html#airflow.operators.sql.SQLCheckOperator)**: A flexible operator that takes any SQL query and returns a single row that will be evaluated to booleans.
+- **[`SQLCheckOperator`](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/sql/index.html#airflow.operators.sql.SQLCheckOperator)**: Takes any SQL query and returns a single row that is evaluated to booleans.
 This operator is useful for more complicated checks (e.g. including `WHERE` statements or spanning several tables of your database).
-- **[`SQLIntervalCheckOperator`](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/sql/index.html#airflow.operators.sql.SQLIntervalCheckOperator)**: A time-based operator.
-Used for checking current data against historical data.
+- **[`SQLIntervalCheckOperator`](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/sql/index.html#airflow.operators.sql.SQLIntervalCheckOperator)**: Checks current data against historical data.

 The functionality of the older `SQLValueCheckOperator` and `SQLThresholdCheckOperator` are being replaced by the newer `SQLColumnCheckOperator` and `SQLTableCheckOperator`.